Faith Driven Investing 101

 cropped-cornerstone-c-resize

-Biblically Responsible Investing (or “BRI” for short) is a form of faith-based investing.
-BRI focuses on the Christian faith, though there is a large degree of nuance across various denominations and philosophies.
-BRI is also considered to be part of the Socially Responsible Investing movement.
-However, BRI often varies significantly from a secular Socially Responsible Investing approach.
-In fact, of the $17 trillion total Socially Responsible assets[1], less than 1% fits BRI criteria.
+Faith driven investing focuses on the Christian faith, though there is a large degree of nuance across various denominations and philosophies.
+Faith driven investing is also considered to be part of the Socially Responsible Investing movement.
+However, faith driven investing often varies significantly from a secular Socially Responsible Investing approach.
+In fact, of the $17 trillion total Socially Responsible assets[1], less than 1% fits faith driven investing criteria.

-Biblically Responsible Investing is a means of aligning investment decisions with Christian values as reflected in the Bible.
-Otherwise stated, BRI represents an opportunity to live out the verse, “Honor the Lord with your wealth (Proverbs 3:9; NIV).”
+Faith Driven Investing is a means of aligning investment decisions with Christian values as reflected in the Bible.
+Otherwise stated, faith driven investing represents an opportunity to live out the verse, “Honor the Lord with your wealth (Proverbs 3:9; NIV).”

-From a more technical standpoint, Biblically Responsible Investing, like any form of Socially Responsible Investing, revolves around deciding in which entities/companies to invest.
-Investors using a BRI approach are selective in where their money goes and what they support.
+From a more technical standpoint, faith driven investing, like any form of Socially Responsible Investing, revolves around deciding in which entities/companies to invest.
+Investors using a faith driven approach are selective in where their money goes and what they support.
 For charitable organizations, implementing faith-based investing can generate positive feelings from like-minded donors.
-Given the scrutiny placed on some Christian organizations, another benefit of a BRI investment program is the reduction in headline risk.
+Given the scrutiny placed on some Christian organizations, another benefit of a faith driven investment program is the reduction in headline risk.

-It is important to note that as in other forms of socially responsible investing, there is variety within the BRI world.
+It is important to note that, as in other forms of socially responsible investing, there is variety within the faith driven investment world.
 Protestant and Catholic approaches create one line of delineation.
 Even within the Protestant category, many denominations have their own nuances just as there are differences in biblical interpretation.
 In many cases, an organization may need to aim for a good fit rather than a perfect fit.

-There are three primary approaches which a Biblically Responsible Investing program can pursue.
+There are three primary approaches that a Faith Driven Investing program can pursue.

 • Negative screen.
 The first, a negative screen, is the most common.
 Negative screening involves excluding investments which are deemed contrary to the charity’s mission or values.
 The leading example of a negative screening approach is avoiding “sin stocks” in an investment portfolio.
 The investor is able to identify the screening criteria that are most important.